paul-nameless/pyfswatch/README.md

 # Python fswatch

+Cross-platform filesystem event monitor for Python.
-Python wrapper for the [libfswatch](https://github.com/emcrisostomo/fswatch/)
+This is wrapper for the [libfswatch](https://github.com/emcrisostomo/fswatch/)

 ## Install